How To Buy a House With Bad Credit: 5 Tips To Get Your Mortgage Application Approved

 Even if you have poor or bad credit, you still might quality for these loan options to buy a house:

-- Conventional Loan: This loan doesn’t require minimum income, credit score or down payment to qualify.
-However, the minimum credit score required to qualify for a conventional mortgage loan is usually 620 or higher.
-If your income is high or you put a large down payment, you might still be able to qualify, even with your score being lower than 620.
+- Conventional loan: This loan requires 5% down (3% for special loan programs for low-income borrowers), although you’ll pay private mortgage insurance if you put down less than 20%.
+The minimum credit score is generally 620.
+If your income is high or you make a large down payment, you might be able to qualify even if your score is lower than 620.

-- USDA Loan: This loan is backed up by the U.S. Department of Agriculture.
-With a credit score of 640 or higher, you might qualify if you’re wanting to buy a house in a rural area with a zero down payment.
+- USDA loan: This loan is backed by the U.S. Department of Agriculture to help lower-income borrowers with limited credit or past credit issues buy a home with no down payment.
+Lenders often require a minimum credit score of 640, but the USDA has no set minimum, so you might qualify if you want to buy a house in a rural area and have a score lower than 640.

 How To Improve Your Credit To Get a Better Mortgage Rate